berkeburhangunduz/sirtuin-evolution-analysis/README.md

 This project investigates evolutionary selection patterns in SIRT1 and SIRT5 across vertebrate species using codon-based evolutionary analyses and structural annotation.

+### Why SIRT1 and SIRT5?

+SIRT1 and SIRT5 were selected as representative members of the sirtuin gene family due to their distinct biological functions and cellular localizations.
+SIRT1 is a predominantly nuclear sirtuin involved in transcriptional regulation, metabolism, stress responses, and aging-related pathways, whereas SIRT5 is a mitochondrial sirtuin specialized in the regulation of metabolic enzymes through desuccinylation, demalonylation, and deglutarylation activities.
+Comparing these two functionally divergent sirtuins provides an opportunity to investigate whether different evolutionary pressures have shaped their coding sequences across vertebrate evolution.
 ## Methods

 - Multiple sequence alignment